Esquimalt is taking action to reduce our emissions, both in the community and in our own operations.

-The Township of Esquimalt is participating in an Island-wide collaborative project aimed at understanding the effects of climate change on local communities and how to plan for climate change risks.
+The Township of Esquimalt participated in an Island-wide collaborative project aimed at understanding the effects of climate change on local communities and how to plan for climate change risks.

-The Together for Climate Project will run from fall 2018 to summer 2020 in partnership with the International Council for Local Environmental Initiatives (ICLEI) Canada, which was awarded funding from the Real Estate Foundation of BC.
+The Together for Climate Project ran from fall 2018 to summer 2020 in partnership with the International Council for Local Environmental Initiatives (ICLEI) Canada, which was awarded funding from the Real Estate Foundation of BC.

-The funding will support eight local and regional governments on Vancouver Island to develop climate change adaptation strategies using an established framework.
+The funding supported eight local and regional governments on Vancouver Island to develop climate change adaptation strategies using an established framework.

 ICLEI Canada is a non-profit that specializes in supporting municipalities with climate change planning efforts.
-ICLEI will provide project partners with one-on-one technical and advisory services, as well as assistance with planning, logistics, and delivery of stakeholder engagement activities.
-ICLEI will also facilitate networking and knowledge sharing opportunities with other participating local governments.
+ICLEI provides project partners with one-on-one technical and advisory services, as well as assistance with planning, logistics, and delivery of stakeholder engagement activities.
+ICLEI also facilitates networking and knowledge sharing opportunities with other participating local governments.